Pustelto/personal_web/src/blog/optimizing-css-for-faster-page-loads/index.md

 I had almost 50% of my CSS code unused on the page.
 When we check another page we get even more -- almost 54% of unused CSS.
 That's a lot of unnecessary code.
 And this number can be even bigger on large legacy apps.

-When using JS we often use code-splitting to create multiple smaller files (bundles), which we then download when needed instead of fetching one large JS bundle.
+When using JS we often use code-splitting to create multiple smaller files (bundles).
+We download those bundles when needed them instead of fetching one large JS bundle on page load.
 We can use a similar approach for CSS as well.
-Let's discuss the options we have.
+We can split our CSS in three different ways.

 ### Split CSS based on media queries

-In this approach, you split your big CSS into smaller stylesheets based on your media queries (PostCSS have plugin for that) and reference those stylesheets in your HTML.
+In this approach, you split your big CSS into smaller stylesheets based on your media queries (PostCSS have [plugin](https://github.com/hail2u/node-css-mqpacker) for that) and reference those stylesheets in your HTML.

 ```html
 <link rel="stylesheet" href="index.css" media="all" />